bmschmidt/pubmed-explorer/src/scrollership/pubmed.md

 biomedical literature 'landscape' from a global perspective.
 This makes it hard to see how research topics evolve over time, how different fields are related to each other, or how new methods and techniques are adopted in different fields.
-What is needed to answer such questions, is a bird's-eye view on the biomedical literature.
+To answer such questions, we provide a bird's-eye view on the biomedical literature.

 ```api